Active Inference and Epistemic Value in Graphical Models: Problem Statement

 \subsection{Constrained Bethe Free Energy}

 The \emph{Constrained} Bethe Free Energy (CBFE) that we propose in this paper combines the epistemic qualities of the EFE with the computational ease and model flexibility of the BFE.
-The CBFE can be derived from the BFE by imposing additional constraints on the posterior density
+The CBFE can be derived from the BFE by imposing additional constraints on the variational distribution

 where $\delta(\cdot)$ defines the appropriate (Kronecker or Dirac) delta function for the domain of the observation variable $y_k$ (discrete or continuous).
 The point-mass (delta) constraints of the CBFE are motivated by the following key insight: although the future is unknown, we know that we will observe something in the future.
 However, because future outcomes are by definition unobserved, the $\hat{y}_k$ encode potential outcomes that need to be optimized for.